What is SMS authentication?

 Regular audits: Conduct regular audits to ensure ongoing compliance.
 This helps identify and mitigate potential security gaps.

-Employee training: Train employees on the importance of compliance and secure authentication practices.
+Employee training: Offer training certificates to emphasize the importance of compliance and secure authentication practices.
 Educated staff can better prevent security breaches.

 Fyno's approach to SMS authentication